exoticlibraries/libcester/README.md

  - **--cester-nomemtest**: instruct cester to skip memory leak detection and test.
 Alternatively the test can be compiled with the macro `CESTER_NO_MEM_TEST` defined at the beginning of the source file.

+ - **--cester-nostreamcapture**: instruct cester to skip stream capture, assertion and test.
+Alternatively the test can be compiled with the macro `CESTER_NO_STREAM_CAPTURE` defined at the beginning of the source file.

  - **--cester-verbose**: printf as much output as possible including passed test expression, output to the stdout from within the test case.
 This option combined with **--cester-minimal** prints out the output in a very sane format.

  - **--cester-test=?**: Select whiich test case to execute, this flag accept CSV of the test case, all other testcase will be ignred.
 E.g. To execute the two test *test_string* and *test_int* supply the flag `--cester-test=test_string,test_int`.